openanalytics/editbl/README.md

 ## Concurrent updates

-Editbl does not attempt to detect/give notifications on concurrent updates by other users to the same data, nor does it 'lock' the rows you are updating.
+`editbl` does not attempt to detect/give notifications on concurrent updates by other users to the same data, nor does it 'lock' the rows you are updating.
 It just sends its updates to the backend by matching on the keys of a row.
 If other users have in the meantime made conflicting adjustements, the changes you made might not be executed correctly or errors might be thrown.